Saturday, October 30, 2010

 I love scaring unsuspecting people.
 I love playing games.
 I love free time.
 I love the weekends.

-I can go home satisfied now that I
+I can go home satisfied now that I have found a red phone booth. |

 I love different accents.
 I love being myself (burps and all).